12 Free Things to do in Greenville, South Carolina

 American baseball player Joseph Jackson, better known as “Shoeless Joe Jackson,” lived in Greenville for many years and even returned homesick after being banned from baseball.
 His childhood home was moved from its’ original location and turned into a museum across from Flour Field, home to the Greenville Drive, an affiliate of the Boston Red Sox.

-Anyone who follows baseball or has seen the fantastic Field of Dreams movie knows that Shoeless Joe Jackson story.
+Anyone who follows baseball regularly or has seen the fantastic Field of Dreams movie knows that Shoeless Joe Jackson story.
 He was banned from baseball during the 1919 Chicago Black Sox scandal.
 If you are unfamiliar with baseball, the scandal involved the team fixing the game.